armine-work/Budget_Tracker/README.md

 feature_modules (branch)
 • Create functions for the code (repeated codes and logical units must be in functions)
 • Create module(s) and/or packages for those functions

+feature_logging (branch)
+• Add logs for all print functions, and store them in separate file.